 Skip to 7 minutes and 17 secondsCRAIG HASSED: So it sounds like in terms of developing mindfulness, it's going to be more than just practicing some mindfulness meditation exercises and so on.
 It's going to have a lot to do with how we manage the environment and how we become aware of some of these, perhaps we could say enemies of attention and manage those situations as well.

 Skip to 7 minutes and 35 secondsRICHARD CHAMBERS: Definitely.
 Practicing mindfulness formally through meditation practices, informally towards applications-- that's the ground, that's the base and it's very important.
 But it's also important that we do start to use technology much more effectively by, for instance, turning of the alerts on our computer.
 Doing one thing at a time.
-And making sure that we practice being attentive and focused rather than distracted.
+And making sure that we practise being attentive and focused rather than distracted.

 Default mode and reduced performance